kevintruong/til/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 # Preemptive Shortest Job First (PSJF)

 Preemptive shortest job first is like shortest job first but if a new job comes in with a shorter runtime than the remaining runtime of the process, run that.
 (If it is equal like our example our algorithm can choose).
+The scheduler uses the total runtime of the process, if you want the shortest _remaining_ time left, that is a variant of PSJF called Shortest Remaining Time First.

 ![](http://i.imgur.com/QvoX7Ia.png)